-INDIRECT comprises a required and an optional parameter.
+INDIRECT has a mandatory and an optional parameter.

-- Reference: This is where you enter the cell reference or cell references.
+- ref_text: This is where you enter the cell reference or cell references.
 You can also write a part of the cell reference into the formula directly (using quotation marks).
-Two reference components are combined with the ampersand character (&).
+Two reference components can be combined with the ampersand character (&).

 - A1: This optional parameter specifies the format you wish to create the cell reference in.
 If the parameter is left out or TRUE is entered in the formula, the A1 format is applied.
 In the case of FALSE, the formula uses the R1C1 format.

 Excel is typically used in A1 format.
-Here, the rows are numbered (A1, A2, A3, …) and the columns shown with running letters (A1, B1, C1, …).
-But you can also configure the use of the R1C1 format in the program settings; both rows and columns are numbered in this case.
-Accordingly, R5C10 would denote the cell where the fifth row meets the tenth column.
+Here, the rows are numbered (A1, A2, A3, …) and the columns are shown with letters that progress in alphabetical order (A1, B1, C1, …).
+But you can also configure the program settings if you want to use the R1C1 format.
+With this format, both rows and columns are numbered.
+For example, R5C10 would denote the cell where the fifth row meets the tenth column.

 The R1C1 notation comes from Multiplan, Excel’s predecessor.
-You can still activate the reference style today in the program’s options under Formulas.
+You can still activate the reference style today under Formulas in the Options menu.

 Excel recognizes the text entry in cell A1 as a signal for the cell reference and interprets it accordingly.